AnSq/IRCR_Info_Bot/README.md

 To use PostgreSQL instead of SQLite use the `--postgres` (or `-p`) flag.
 (Mainly for Heroku.)
 Requires that a `DATABASE_URL` environment variable be defined in the form `postgres://<username>:<password>@<host>:<port>/<database>`.

 The argument parsing isn't all that sophisticated, so, for example, `-mn` is *not* a synonym for `-m -n`.

+## Summoning

+The bot can be summoned to post information about additional users not in the title by posting a comment beginning with “+/u/*[bot-username]*”.
+Everything after this is scanned for usernames exactly the same way submission titles are.

+This only works in subreddits the bot is scanning submission in, as defined in `config.SUBREDDIT`.

 ## Manual Operation